Table of Contents

 The interior of the Carry-On lineups is incredibly well-designed.
 Monos Luggage is lined with antimicrobial material on the interior, which keeps you clean and organized.
 There are also plenty of pockets to help you organize your essentials!

-With a zippered panel on one side and a compression pad-held compartment on the other, Monos suitcases are all for ensuring you stay organized during your travels.
+Monos suitcases ensure you stay organized during your travels with a zippered panel on one side and a compression pad-held compartment on the other.

-I was a bit confused about the differences in these bags, so I found out what you need to look out for.
-Here's the details of each model of Monos' Carry-On collection:
+I was confused about the differences in these bags, so I found out what you need to look out for.
+Here are the details of each model of Monos' Carry-On collection:

 Carry-On